 By Stephen Hill, J.D., May 10, 2022

 Today is National Fentanyl Awareness Day and it could not come soon enough.
 Drug overdose is the leading cause of accidental death in the United States.
 Unfortunately, the number of overdoses are continuing to rise every day.
-The CDC reported over 106,000 drug overdose deaths during the 12-month period ending in November 2021—the highest number ever recorded.
+The CDC reported over 107,000 drug overdose deaths in 2021—the highest number ever recorded.

 Even more concerning is that opioid overdose deaths among teens in particular have skyrocketed.
 A study conducted by the CDC found that deaths from opioid overdoses in teens ages 14 to 18 increased by 94% between 2019 and 2020 and went up another 20% between 2020 and 2021.
 This is in large part due to fentanyl, an extremely powerful synthetic opioid that can be 50 to 100 times more potent than heroin and morphine.